 A handful of Sangkhlaburi boat drivers offer trips of varying lengths on Vajiralongkorn Lake.
 It’s also possible to arrange a boat in person at the docks by the wooden bridge.
 If you’ve got some stamina, the sunken town can also be reached by canoe in a couple of hours.

-Another one of the most popular activities in Sangkhlaburi is taking a boat to explore Khao Laem Lake.
-When this dam was built in 1968, a village in the valley was completely submerged 👨🎓 Three of its temples have become tourist attractions that can be visited when the water level is low.
-The experience is completely different depending on the time of the year.
-In the driest months, the water doesn’t even reach the temple floor, while in the rainy months, you can only see the tips of their roofs and spires while sailing 🎓
+One of the most sought-after activities in Sangkhlaburi is taking a boat ride to explore Khao Laem Lake.
+In 1968, a valley village was completely submerged when the dam was constructed 👨🎓 Three of its temples have since become popular tourist attractions that can be visited when the water level is low.
+The experience varies depending on the time of year, with the water level being lowest during the driest months and only the tips of the temple roofs and spires visible during the rainy months 🎓 Among the three temples, Wat Saam Prasob is the most renowned 👨🎓

-The most famous of the three temples are Wat Saam Prasob 👨🎓 But temples submerged or not, sailing on the vast Khao Laem Lake is recommended throughout the year, as you’ll enjoy the scenery and views, such as many houseboats scattered around the perimeter of the lake.
-These boats cross the water while transporting children to school or flocks of birds catching their fishy meals 🧐 Between 1979 and 1984, the Vajiralongkorn Dam was built across the Khwae River, creating a reservoir that entirely submerged a village that once stood in the area 📜
+However, regardless of whether the temples are submerged or not, sailing on the vast Khao Laem Lake is recommended all year round.
+One can relish the beautiful scenery and sights, including numerous houseboats scattered along the lake's perimeter.
+These boats transport children to school or flocks of birds catching their fishy meals 🧐 Between 1979 and 1984, the Vajiralongkorn Dam was built across the Khwae River, creating a reservoir that entirely submerged a village that once stood in the area 📜

 Today, Khao Laem Lake (Khao Laem Reservoir), located in Kanchanaburi Province in Western Thailand, measures some 37 miles (60 kilometers) long and 15 miles (25 kilometers) wide — a vast area that has developed swamps, mangroves, and forest habitats along its banks 🎓 A boat trip to the location of the submerged town will reveal some of the most stunning scenery found in Thailand.